Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Conclusions

 In summary, the IRMM serves as a compelling mathematical model, providing exact results and offering insights into the intricacies anticipated in the more realistic IRHSM.
-Future work aims to explore the exact non-Newtonian properties of the IRMM under simple shear flow and enhance expressions for the NSF transport coefficients in the original Pidduck model by incorporating the discussed couplings
+Future work aims to explore the exact non-Newtonian properties of the IRMM under simple shear flow.